|Traditional Residence Hall Undergraduates||Traditional Community Undergraduates||Non-Traditional Undergraduates|

 |Service Learning Maximum||Up to 10 credits (20 hrs. of service)||Up to 10 credits (20 hrs. of service)||No maximum|

 Make a plan each semester to complete your co-curricular requirement.
-Treat co-curricular appointments just like classes when scheduling work or considering your academic load.
+Co-curricular appointments should be treated just like classes when planning work schedules and overall academic load.

-NON-TRADITIONAL UNDERGRADUATES Undergraduate students 25 years of age and older or who are parents with a child in their care are identified as non-traditional.
-Non-traditional undergraduates are required to accrue 10 credits a semester, drawn from any of the available opportunities.
+NON-TRADITIONAL UNDERGRADUATES Undergraduates 25 years and older or who are parents with a child in their care are identified as non-traditional.
+Non-traditional undergraduates are required to accrue 10 credits a semester, drawn from any of the available programs.
 They also have the option of viewing programs online and submitting a report in lieu of physical attendance.
 Parents under the age of 25 must present a copy of their child's birth certificate to the Student Life office in order to receive non-traditional status.

 EXEMPTED UNDERGRADUATES Marital status or work conflicts do not exempt students from attendance.
-However, if an undergraduate student is registered for 7 or fewer academic credits, pursuing a second bachelor's degree or has 120 or more earned academic credits by the beginning of the semester, the student is welcome but not required to attend programs.
-Earned academic credits can be viewed using the University Academic Record link on your iVue page.
-Do not use the CAPP program to figure earned academic credits.
+However, if an undergraduate student is registered for 7 or fewer credits, pursuing a second bachelor's degree or has 120 earned academic credit hours or more by the beginning of the semester, the student is welcome but not required to attend programs.
+Earned credit hours can be viewed using the University Academic Record link on the iVue page.
+Do not use the CAPP program to figure earned credit hours.